AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 ...
 ```

-Update the product bundle to add the option you removed by submitting the following POST request using cURL.
+Update the product bundle to add the option you removed by submitting the following POST request.

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/bundle-products/options/add' \